 Some pathogens can be transmitted between different tick generations and/or life cycle stages, and some may thus be transmitted by every life cycle stage during feeding.
-Salivary fluid is the main route for pathogen transmission.
-Tick-Borne Diseases are summarised in Table 4 and are considered in more detail in ESCCAP Guideline 5: Control of Vector-borne Diseases in Dogs and Cats.
+Salivary fluid expulsion is the main route for pathogen transmission.
+Tick-borne diseases are summarised in Table 4 and are considered in more detail in ESCCAP Guideline 5: Control of Vector-borne Diseases in Dogs and Cats.

 A diagnosis of infestation is usually made by identifying the ticks on the animal, although it is more difficult to detect small larval and nymphal stages than the males and the engorged adult females.
-There may be local skin reactions or small inflamed nodules (micro-abscesses) as a result of tick bites.
-If ticks are not noticed and pathogens have been transmitted, diagnosis may be more difficult as the clinical signs related to certain TBDs can be ill-defined.
-In this situation it is important to assess the possibility of a previous infestation by taking a thorough history.
+There may be local skin reactions or small, inflamed nodules (small granulomas) as a result of tick bites.
+If ticks are not noticed and pathogens have been transmitted, diagnosis may be more difficult as clinical signs relating to certain TBDs can be ill-defined.
+In this situation, it is important to assess the possibility of a previous infestation by taking a thorough history.
 More diagnostic details for TBDs can be found in ESCCAP Guideline 5: Control of Vector-borne Diseases in Dogs and Cats.